Create and unit test a plugin with FakeXrmEasy

 Line 32 of Figure 1 represents how the function populateAttributesOnForm() is referenced in the plugin

-Unit testing the plugin
+Unit test the plugin with FakeXrmEasy

 The NuGet packages installed in the Plugins.Test project are: